jcadima/php-custom-framework-v2/README.md

 Download Version 2 (current):
 [php-framework v2](https://github.com/jcadima/php-custom-framework-v2/archive/master.zip)

-The only requirements are to have a working Apache web server with PHP running at least v5.3 Also a nginx file is provided:  nginx_config.txt
+The only requirements are to have a working Apache web server with PHP running at least v5.3<br>

-#### Note:
-If using IIS the controler/action will not work since this framework uses .htaccess for the URL rewriting
+Also a nginx file is provided:  [nginx_config.txt](https://github.com/jcadima/php-custom-framework-v2/blob/master/nginx_config.txt)

+### Note for IIS servers:
+The following web.config file may work but its not guaranteed: web.config

-# Project Details & Structure
+### Project Details & Structure
 - The main URL structure should be in this format:
 ```bash
 http://domain/controller/action/{params}